daniel-exbrayat/smart_graphic/README.md

 smart_graphic.py
     This python script can be manually run at any time.
-    Arguments shall be the list of recorded files python smart_graphic.py /var/log/smart/<disk_Serial_Number>/2023-*.txt
+    Arguments shall be the list (or partial) of recorded files python smart_graphic.py /var/log/smart/<disk_Serial_Number>/2023-*.txt